octoblu/MeshbluKit/README.md

 [![License](https://img.shields.io/cocoapods/l/MeshbluKit.svg?style=flat)](http://cocoapods.org/pods/MeshbluKit)
 [![Platform](https://img.shields.io/cocoapods/p/MeshbluKit.svg?style=flat)](http://cocoapods.org/pods/MeshbluKit)

+# DO NOT USE

+This project has been replaced with [swift-meshblu-http](https://github.com/octoblu/swift-meshblu-http).

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.